How to Start a Christian T-shirt Business: The Complete Guide

 I took a screenshot of the 1st paid post in my feed this evening.
 It is a tactical brand I’ve never heard of.
 But the numbers and engagement are quite impressive.
 The ad is impressive as well:

 Think about this for a moment.
 Let’s say you want to sell red tennis shoes.
 Who is your main audience for these?
 Hm.
-Not sure I would have to do some research.
+Not sure I would have to do some research. (or use Google ads)

 How about fishing lures?
 Ok, this is a little easier.
 My audience is probably mostly men who like the outdoors.
 That opens things up a bit when I want to build content on my website, like the best fishing spots in each state.
 Make sense?
+(In this case Google ads + Facebook would be strong)

-Well did you know that some 70% of Americans identify as Christian?
+Did you know that some 70% of Americans identify as Christian?
 Yes, that is a huge number.
 In fact, there are about 327 million people in the U.S. That leaves about 228 million people that identify as Christian.
 Even if that number was only 25%, it’s still a lot of people.

 You could even narrow the age segments down to the target audience you want (Millenial, GenZ, Generation X) and would still have a large target audience.